coin8086/WinSocket/README.md

 # Run Test

+Before you run, you need a certificate for the server.
+The Subject Name of the certificate must be "localhost", and the certificate must be stored in the "My" store of the system's certificate store, in the "Local Machine".
+The certificate can be self issued but must not be expired.

 Start echo server and write what received to stdout, which is redirected to file `svr-output` since client may send binary data.

 ```